A New Job: The Unexpected Curve

 Managers may feel confident when their employees are so well versed in their jobs that they are able to perform most of the necessary skills without consciously having to analyze how to perform them.
 Employees at this level may feel that their ability to work productively comes naturally.

 Don’t let a new position throw you for a curve.
 If you’re hiring a new employee or are entering a new job, KnowledgeCity has a few tips to ease the transition.
-Try it free.
+Request a Free Demo Today.
 When you take courses, such as Conducting Feedback and The Procedures of Successful Managers, you invest in yourself, your company, and your future.